 In September and October, many school classes visit the National Monument.
 Winter is less busy but consider it’s the wet season with most of the annual 40 inch / 1016 mm precipitation.

-It’s a popular State Park close to San Francisco and less busy than Muir Woods.
-Somehow crowded at weekends and popular for camping under the amazing trees.
+It’s a popular State Park close to San Francisco, but less busy than Muir Woods.
+Somehow crowded at weekends and popular for camping under the astonishing trees.
 It’s a park you should not miss.
 Anyhow, during winter it gets wet and trails slippery and muddy.
 Nevertheless, hikes can be done all year but ask for trail conditions first.

 The wet season starts in November and lasts until February with most precipitation in January.
 It receives three times the rainfall of the Bay Area.
 This rain is much needed by the redwoods after the dry summer.
 The average night temp is around 41°F / 5°C and day temp under 60°F / 15°C

 Summer from June to September is mostly dry with dense summer fog in the morning.
-The fog provides the trees with moisture.
-Nights temps are much cooler than in the Bay Area with around 49°F / 9°C and day temps around 74°F / 23°C. Anyhow, in the hot summer months it can reach up to 86°F /30°C and more.
+The mist provides the trees with moisture.
+Nights temps are much cooler than in the Bay Area with around 49°F / 9°C and day temps about 74°F / 23°C. Anyhow, in the hot summer months, it can reach up to 86°F /30°C and more.